4garfield/angular-demo/webpack-demo/README.md

-# Demo
+# webpack-demo

-It's a demo app to learn Angular.
+It's a demo app to build Angular with webpack.

 ## How to use